 Use more plain text on your website.
 Just because it is called plain text doesn't mean it has to look plain.
 There are some very beautifully designed sites that are easily readable by search engines.
 You don't have to sacrifice beauty so that the search engines can crawl your site.

 Mistake #2 Nondescript URLs

-You might have a great webpage on your website with a keyword rich description on let's say strawberry cheesecake.
+You might have a great page within your website with a keyword rich description on let's say strawberry cheesecake.
 You go in depth on your article about how wonderful and deliciously moist your cheesecake recipe is.
 Your URL, however just says www.somesortofsite.com/node61.
-Search engines place importance not only on the url, which should describe your site in some way, but also on the slug which, in this case, I've called node61.
+Search engines place importance not only on the URL, which should describe your site in some way but also on the slug which, in this case, I've called node61.